oicr-gsi/probeCoverageDistribution/README.md

 Output | Type | Description
 ---|---|---
 `cvgFile`|File|Coverage histogram, tab-delimited text file reporting the coverage at each feature in the bed file.
-`plots`|File|A zip file of all the Rplots created by the workflow, which show interval panel coverage.
+`plots`|File|A compress file of all the Rplots created by the workflow, which show interval panel coverage.

 ## Commands